Project Cybersyn: Implementation

 Leon Trotsky's critique of the Soviet Union influenced Beer's shifting political views and the design of the Cybersyn model.

 Stafford Beer was a British consultant in management cybernetics.
 He also sympathized with the stated ideals of Chilean socialism of maintaining Chile's democratic system and the autonomy of workers instead of imposing a USSR-style system of top-down command and control.
 He also read Leon Trotsky's critique of Soviet bureaucracy, which influenced his design of the system in Chile.

 In July 1971, Fernando Flores, a high-level employee of the Chilean Production Development Corporation (CORFO) under the instruction of Pedro Vuskovic, contacted Beer for advice on incorporating cybernetic theories into the management of the newly nationalized sectors of Chile's economy.
 Beer saw this as a unique opportunity to implement his ideas on a national scale.
 More than just offering advice, he left most of his other consulting contracts and devoted much of his time to what became Project Cybersyn.
-He traveled to Chile often to collaborate with local implementors and used his personal contacts to secure help from British technical experts.
+He traveled to Chile often to collaborate with local implementers and used his personal contacts to secure help from British technical experts.

 With an initial implementation date of March 1972, the aggressive implementation schedule led to the system reaching prototype stage in 1972.
 As Cybersyn took shape, it impacted events in Chile.

 Impact

 The Chilean government found success in its initial nationalization efforts, achieving a 7.7% rise in GDP and 13.7% rise in production in its first year, but needed to maintain continued growth to find long-term success.
 According to technology historian Eden Medina, 26.7% of the nationalized industries which were responsible for 50% of the sector revenue had been incorporated to some degree into the Cybersyn system by May 1973.
 The total costs of the economic simulator amounted to £5,000 at the time of design ($38,000 in 2009 dollars).

 The Cybersyn system was used effectively in October 1972.
 The telex network enabled communication across regions and the maintenance of distribution of essential goods across the country.
 According to Gustavo Silva, then the executive secretary of energy in CORFO, the system's telex machines helped organize the transport of resources into the city with only about 200 trucks, lessening the potential damage caused by the employers' truck strike.
 The government of Salvador Allende relied on real-time data to respond to the changing strike situation.

-The strike actions against the Allende government were funded by the United States as part of an economic warfare.
+The strike actions against the Allende government were alleged by some to have been funded by the United States as part of an economic warfare strategy.
 The elected Allende government survived in part due to the Cybersyn system.
-Eventually the Allende government was brought down by a CIA-supported coup d'état in 1973.
+Eventually the Allende government was brought down by a coup d'état in 1973.
 Other governments, such as those in Brazil and South Africa, expressed interest in building up their own Cybersyn system.
 In the history of computing hardware, Project Cybersyn was a conceptual leap forward, in that computation was no longer put exclusively to work by the military or scientific institutions.